psykomal/psygo/content/about/index.md

 - ⛓️ Learning and diving deep into ICP (Internet Computer) blockchain
 - 🦀 Learning and coding in Rust
 - 🚴😇 Establishing consistent workout and meditation practices
-- 🤖 Exploring AI, LLM, DB tech, OSS,
+- 🤖 Exploring AI, LLM, DB tech, OSS, crypto, and biohacking

 ### Random Musings
 - Writing `About Me` is hard.
 - Few `About Me` pages I like
   - [Gwern's](https://www.gwern.net/Links) - Very sophisticated
   - [Derek Sivers](https://sive.rs/) - Well structured keeping the reader in mind
   - [Julia Evans](https://jvns.ca/about/) - Simple and to the point